Prince William makes surprise visit to troops near Ukrainian-Polish border - KTVZ

 Ukrainian refugees are provided with two meals a day, while a variety of resources — including Polish language classes, employment and psychological support and a children’s play area — are available.

-The royal will be met by the city’s mayor and speak with some of the displaced Ukrainians living at the center, learning more about how they came to move to Poland.
+The royal was met by the city’s mayor and spoke with some of the displaced Ukrainians living at the center, learning more about how they came to move to Poland.

-He’ll also meet with volunteers who have been helping people displaced by the conflict and find out how they have been managing and distributing donations from the community, which are dispensed through a “free shop.”
+He also met with volunteers who have been helping people displaced by the conflict to find out how they have been managing and distributing donations from the community, which are dispensed through a “free shop.”

 William’s previously unannounced trip to Poland will be a short excursion.
 On Thursday, he will lay a wreath at the Tomb of the Unknown Soldier — a monument for fallen soldiers in Piłsudski Square in the heart of the Polish capital.
 Nearly 27 years earlier, in 1996, Queen Elizabeth II and Prince Philip laid a wreath at the war memorial while in the country for a state visit.